-As required by the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act") and the SEC's implementing rules, we are providing the following information about the relationship of the compensation of our CEO on June 30, 2023, C. Hunter Westbrook, to the compensation of our median employee.
+As required by the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act") and the SEC's implementing rules, we are providing the following information about the relationship of the compensation of our CEO, C. Hunter Westbrook, to the compensation of our median employee.
 The pay ratio set forth below is a reasonable estimate determined in a manner consistent with the SEC's rules.